webplatform/docs/tutorials/webcomponents/htmlimports/index.md

 In my opinion, this workflow alone makes HTML Imports an ideal way to share Web Components.

+===Managing dependencies and sub-imports===

+''Yo dawg.
+I hear you like imports, so I included an import in your import.''

 ===Sub-imports===

 It can be useful for one import to include another.
 For example, if you want to reuse or extend another component, use an import to load the other element(s).